 “I will walk about in freedom, for I have sought out your precepts.”
 Submitting to God’s commands would seem to take away our freedom rather than increase it.
 But while human beings have freedom to choose, we don’t have an unlimited array of options in front of us.
-All of our crucial decisions are moral ones, which leaves us with two options: God’s way or the devil’s.
-There is no Switzerland, and every disobedient path can be boiled down to narcissism ― self-will ― which was Lucifer’s downfall.
+All of our crucial decisions are moral ones.
+We each stand at the crossroads with two options: God’s way or the devil’s.
+There is no Switzerland, and every disobedient path can be boiled down to narcissism — self-will, which was Lucifer’s downfall.
 Satan’s rebellion is embodied in the “me first” philosophy that has been successfully sold to countless billions down through the ages, many of whom doubtless believed their self-indulgence made them intrepid adventurers.
 But it only made them sheep in the wrong fold, without a future or a hope.

 Freedom doesn’t imply the absence of rules.
 Without rules, the world would be a formless, colorless, featureless stone.
-Rules are simply God’s created order, which brings forth beauty, honor, peace, kindness ― and a hundred other things that are found much less often, and in degraded form, in the narcissist’s camp.
+Rules are simply God’s created order, which gives rise to beauty, honor, kindness and a hundred other noble things that can scarcely be found in the narcissist’s camp.
 The disobedient find themselves crashing into divinely established boundaries, but the redeemed learn to walk the path of life.
-Jesus spoke of this life: “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.”
-(John 10:10)
+Jesus spoke of this life: “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full” (John 10:10).

 Psalm 119:49-56 (ז Zayin)

-“Remember your word to your servant, for you have given me hope.” (v.
-49) God doesn’t need to be reminded about the promises He has made.
-I suspect this verse is included for our benefit.
-Surely God is pleased when we stand confidently on His promises.
-Furthermore, it releases Him to work in our behalf (Jas.
+“Remember your word to your servant, for you have given me hope” (v.
+49).
+God doesn’t need to be reminded about the promises he has made.
+This verse is included for our benefit.
+Surely God is pleased when we quote his own promises back to him.
+When we affirm our trust, he is released to work in our behalf (Jas.
 1:5-7, Matt.
 13:58).
 Jesus illustrated the same principle when he told his disciples the parable of the persistent widow (Luke 18:1-8).
-Are we to persist in prayer because God might otherwise forget about our situation, lose interest or perhaps lack the inclination to help us?
-We might come to such a conclusion if we aren’t paying attention to the rest of Scripture.
-Whatever the reason, we can be sure that if the psalmist recited God’s own promises back to Him, we ought to do the same ― and expect a loving response.
+We persist in prayer, not because God might otherwise forget about our situation, but because we trust he won’t.

 Psalm 119:57-64 (ח Heth)

-Jesus doesn’t ask us to do anything He has not already done.
+The Savior doesn’t ask us to do anything he has not already done.
 Paul reminded us of this in his letter to the Philippians: “[Jesus], being in very nature God, did not consider equality with God as something to be grasped [used to his own advantage]; but emptied himself by taking on the form of a slave, making himself nothing.
 And being found in appearance as a man, he humbled himself by becoming obedient to death—even death on a cross!”
 (Phil.
-2:6-8) During His earthly ministry, Jesus was approached by a man who declared, “ ‘Lord, I will follow you wherever you go,’ to which Jesus replied, ‘Foxes have holes and birds of the air have nests, but the Son of Man has no place to lay his head.’ ” (Luke 9:57-58)
+2:6-8) During His earthly ministry, Jesus was approached by a man who declared, “ ‘Lord, I will follow you wherever you go.’
+Jesus replied, ‘Foxes have holes and birds of the air have nests, but the Son of Man has no place to lay his head’ ” (Luke 9:57-58).

 Particularly in places like America, there is little likelihood that believers will have to live in crushing poverty (at least for the time being).
-I believe Christ’s imperative that we give up everything is for the purpose of shattering our idols and and helping us to attain a single-minded dedication to one thing―knowing, seeking and serving Jesus Christ.
+Christ’s imperative that we give up everything is for the purpose of shattering our idols and establishing priorities.
+Discipleship is ultimately about one thing — knowing, seeking and serving Jesus.

 Psalm 119:65-72 (ט Teth)

 “Before I was afflicted I went astray, but now I obey your word.”
-Comfort and material success tend to dull our awareness of God and our need for Him.
-Conversely, suffering―whether a consequence of disobedience or just garden-variety adversity and hardship―help us adjust our priorities and acquire humility, but only if we respond correctly.
+Comfort and material success tend to dull our awareness of God and our need for him.
+Conversely, suffering helps us adjust our priorities and acquire humility, whether our suffering is a consequence of disobedience or just garden-variety adversity and hardship.
+But it only does this if we respond correctly.

-In the lopsided economy of this fallen age, suffering not only gets our attention, it can be turned to great spiritual benefit.
-(Rom.
-8:28) The Scriptures tell us Jesus “learned obedience through the things he suffered.”
-(Heb.
-5:8) This Scripture used to puzzle me.
-How could Jesus―the second person of the Trinity, all-knowing and possessing all wisdom―ever learn anything?
-He already knows all there is to know.
-Except that God had never before experienced being human, clothed in the frail garb of humanity, asked by His Father to walk intentionally into the most cataclysmic pain anyone has ever gone through.
+In the lopsided economy of this fallen age, suffering not only gets our attention, it can be turned to great spiritual benefit (Rom.
+8:28).
+The scriptures tell us Jesus “learned obedience through the things he suffered” (Heb.
+5:8).
+This scripture used to puzzle me.
+How could Jesus — the second Person of the Trinity, all-knowing and possessing all wisdom — learn anything?
+He already knew everything there is to know.
+Except that God had never before experienced being human, clothed in the frail garb of humanity.
+He was asked by his Father to walk intentionally into the most cataclysmic pain anyone has ever gone through.

 Psalm 119:73-80 (י Yodh)

-“Your hands made me and formed me; give me understanding to learn your commands.” (v.
-73) Modern man’s understanding of biology and the natural sciences tends to paint a picture of children forming in the womb as a strictly physical phenomenon, as though God had set the natural laws in place and now stands back watching it all happen.
-This is deism, and it isn’t Scriptural.
+“Your hands made me and formed me; give me understanding to learn your commands” (v.
+73).
+Modern man’s understanding of biology and the natural sciences tends to paint a picture of children forming in the womb as a strictly physical phenomenon, as though God had set the natural laws in place and now stands back watching it all happen.
+This is deism, and it isn’t biblical.
 The truth is that God is personally and intimately involved in our development.
-David declared, “For you created my inmost being; you knit me together in my mother’s womb.”
-(Psalm 139:13) We are all custom-designed by God.
-He alone knows what our families, social sets and the events of our lives will demand of us, and He has equipped us to withstand the challenges.
-God’s knowledge of my unique makeup and temperament makes Him the best possible source of guidance and help as I approach various gauntlets.
+David declared, “For you created my inmost being; you knit me together in my mother’s womb” (Psalm 139:13).
+We are all custom-designed by God.
+He alone knows what our families, social environments and the events of our lives will demand of us, and he has equipped us to withstand the challenges.
+God’s knowledge of my unique makeup and temperament makes him the best possible source of guidance and help as I approach various gauntlets.

 Psalm 119:81-88 (כ Kaph)

 Being a Christian isn’t a picnic.
-These things ought to move the believer to fight and pray with increasing vigor ― and to “Set your minds on things above, not on earthly things.
-For you died, and your life is now hidden with Christ in God.”
-(Col. 3:1-2)
+All these things ought to move the believer to fight and pray with increasing vigor.
+“Set your minds on things above, not on earthly things.
+For you died, and your life is now hidden with Christ in God” (Col. 3:1-2).

 Psalm 119:89-96 (ל Lamedh)

 “Your faithfulness continues through all generations.”
-Everything in our lives depends on God’s faithfulness ― particularly our salvation.
-Many of us often say (truthfully) that we are not saved by good behavior, but do we believe it?
-If we examine all of Scripture, we find that God took the initiative to save fallen humanity, which was not even seeking Him.
-“I revealed myself to those who did not ask for me; I was found by those who did not seek me.”
-(Is.
-65:1) If God reached out to save us when we were ignoring him, will He not carry us through everything after we have received Christ?
+Everything in our lives depends on God’s faithfulness — particularly our salvation.
+Many of us often say we are not saved by good behavior, but do we believe it?
+If we examine all Scripture, we find that God took the initiative to save fallen humanity, which was not even seeking him.
+“I revealed myself to those who did not ask for me; I was found by those who did not seek me” (Is.
+65:1).
+If God reached out to save us when we were ignoring him, will he not carry us through everything we have to face after we have received Christ?
 Paul wrote: “If we are unfaithful, he remains faithful, for he cannot deny himself” (2 Tim.
-2:13) and reminded us “It does not, therefore, depend on man’s desire or effort, but on God’s mercy.”
-(Rom.
-9:16) These truths are not in Scripture merely for our comfort.
+2:13) and he reminds us, “It does not, therefore, depend on man’s desire or effort, but on God’s mercy” (Rom.
+9:16).
+These truths are not in Scripture merely for our comfort.
 Knowing that my spiritual condition is completely dependent on God’s mercy is absolutely pivotal.
 Without knowing this, we can’t properly live out our faith.
-Hence, Jesus’“Apart from me, you can do nothing.”
-(John 15:5)
+Hence, Jesus’ entreaty: “Apart from me, you can do nothing” (John 15:5).

 Psalm 119:97-104 (מ Mem)

 “O how I love your law!”
-This exclamation doesn’t mean that the Christian must always feels an easy affection for God’s commands.
-If we ever come to an unflinching reckoning with who God is, it would be unusual if we never felt a little intimidated.
-When we look at the vastness and intricacy of the universe and ponder what gargantuan power it must have taken to construct it, we ought to tremble a bit.
-Nevertheless, those who have put themselves in Christ’s care can take a lavish comfort from His kind promises.
+This exclamation doesn’t mean the Christian must always feel an easy affection for God’s commands.
+If we ever come to an unflinching reckoning with who God is, some discomfort inevitably follows.
+When we look at the vastness and intricacy of the universe and ponder what gargantuan power it must have taken to construct it, we ought to tremble a little bit.
+At the same time, those who have put themselves in Christ’s care are soothed by his kind promises.

 “Your words are sweeter in my mouth than honey!”
-The believer who has made his peace with God will often find that, where there was once alienation from God because of rebellion, there is now a sense of celebration and a well-settled joy at how perfectly God has made the world―and us.
-God’s commands will often cause us discomfort and inconvenience, but this is the process by which degraded things are gradually replaced by godliness.
-“And we all, who with unveiled faces contemplate the Lord’s glory, are being transformed into his image with ever-increasing glory.”
-(2 Corinthians 3:18)
+The believer will find that, where there was once alienation from God because of rebellion, there is now a sense of celebration and a well-settled joy at how perfectly God has made the world — and us.
+We experience difficulty in working to square our lives with God’s commands.
+This is the process by which base things are gradually replaced by godly things.
+“And we all, who with unveiled faces contemplate the Lord’s glory, are being transformed into his image with ever-increasing glory” (2 Corinthians 3:18).